pslisko/performa365docs/docs/howto/manage_learning_periods.rst

 About Learning Periods
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Learnig period is a most meaningful time period in which an organization considers learning activities.
+Learnig period represents a meaningful time period in which an organization considers learning activities.
 For a school, this might be a school year, and for a business organization, it will tipically be a fiscal year or a quarter.

 Learning periods are mostly used in reports and overviews.
 For example, a report will show all learner's enrolled courses and scores for a selected learning period.